orzechowskid/eleanor/README.md

 creates a new Eleanor router and, optionally, provide some routes.  `store` is the Redux store upon which the router will dispatch actions, and is a required field.  `routes` is a list of route-definition objects; each route-definition object must have, at minimum, a field named `route`:

     {
-      route: String,
+      route: String
-      foo: "bar"
     }

 This route-definition object will be the payload of the action dispatched to your Redux store.
+Put anything else in there you want:
+    {
+      route: '/page1',
+      foo: 'bar'
+    }

 ## Router.registerRoutes(routes)